arj03/scuttle-book/README.md

 ### `book.sync.isBookUpdate(msg, cb)`

-FIXME: rewrite to use ssb-book-schema

 Check if it's a book update, either `about` or `bookclubUpdate` message, and directed at a valid book message.

 ### `book.sync.isBookComment(postMsg, cb)`

-FIXME: rewrite to use ssb-book-schema

 Check if it's a `post` message, and directed at a valid book update message.